nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 ## 4. Nginx

-Customize the `nginx` configuration for `Jitsi` domain.
-This file is `/etc/nginx/sites-available/YOUR_DOMAIN.conf` for a typical Jitsi setup.
+Customize the `nginx` configuration for `Jitsi`.
+This file is `/etc/nginx/sites-available/YOUR_HOSTNAME.conf` for a typical Jitsi setup.
 You may check [/etc/nginx/sites-available/example.conf](../templates/etc/nginx/sites-available/example.conf) as an example.